antcho92/cf-201-calculator/README.txt

 7/5 9:58
 -Added memory functionality.
-Mimics the windows basic calculator -To be added: gray out MR, M+, and MC when no use of localStorage
+Mimics the windows basic calculator -To be added: gray out MR, M+, and MC when no use of localStorage -Need to fix how numbers are brought back with memory recall.
+Should be added after an operator or replace the current number if there is no operator